Noodle-ai/mlflow_part2_dockerEnv/README.rst

 Environment variables, such as "MLFLOW_TRACKING_URI", are propagated inside the container during project execution.
 When running against a local tracking URI, MLflow mounts the host system's tracking directory (e.g. a local mlruns directory) inside the container so that metrics and params logged during project execution are accesible afterwards.

 If a repository has an MLproject file you can also run a project directly from GitHub.
 This tutorial lives in the https://github.com/Noodle-ai/mlflow_part2_dockerEnv repository which you can run with the following command.
 The symbol "#" can be used to move into a subdirectory of the repo.
 The "--version" argument can be used to run code from a different branch.
-The "--exeriment-name" argument can be used to choose an experiment name in mlruns.
+The "--experiment-name" argument can be used to choose an experiment name in mlruns.
 We must set experiment in this case to be different than the experiment ran in the container because absolute paths in MLflow Tracking will lead to an error.
 The image must be built locally for this to work.

 .. code-block:: bash